 There are a number of reasons to serve on the board of a public agency:

-- board members help ensure public agencies are appropriately governed and fulfill their mandate to advance the public interest
+- board members help ensure public agencies are appropriately governed and fulfil their mandate to advance the public interest

 - sitting on a board is a great way to contribute to your community and your province

 - board work can be personally rewarding and help develop new skills and facilitate networking

 If you're selected to serve on the board of a public agency, some information about you will be made publicly available on this website, including:

 - the term of your appointment

 Common board member responsibilities